(a) Except as law may otherwise expressly permit, a lawyer who has formerly served as a public officer or employee of the government:

 Louisiana Rule 1.11(b) prohibits a former government lawyer from being adverse to a person about whom the lawyer acquired confidential, potentially damaging information.
 Although this conflict is imputed to the lawyer’s new firm, it too can be cured through nonconsensual screening.

 Relationship to Rules 1.9 and 1.10

 First, a lawyer is disqualified only if the lawyer participated “personally and substantially” in the relevant matter.
 La.
-Rules of Prof’l Conduct R. 1.11(a) (2004); see also Clausen, 104 So.
-3d 410, 412; Restatement (Third) of the Law Governing Lawyers § 133(1) (2000).
+Rules of Prof’l Conduct R. 1.11(a); see also Clausen, 104 So.
+3d 410, 412 (law firm disqualified because of failure to provide prompt, written notice of firm’s possible conflict of interest to district attorney’s office in criminal case where lawyer in the firm had previously worked on a substantially related matter); Restatement (Third) of the Law Governing Lawyers § 133(1) (2000).
 Performing merely perfunctory or insubstantial administrative tasks will not result in disqualification.
 See e.g., Craddock, 62 So.
-3d at 798; See generally ABA Comm. on Ethics and Professional Responsibility, Formal Op.
-342 (1975) (“Substantial responsibility envisages a much closer and more direct relationship than that of a mere perfunctory approval or disapproval of the matter in question.”).
-See also Banineaux, 2005 WL 711604, at *5 (“Personal and substantial involvement can be created through decision, disapproval, recommendation, the rendering of advice, investigation, or otherwise.”) (quoting United States v.
+3d at 798; see generally ABA Comm. on Ethics & Prof’l Responsibility, Formal Op.
+342 (1975) (“Substantial responsibility envisages a much closer and more direct relationship than that of a mere perfunctory approval or disapproval of the matter in question.”) see also Babineaux, 2005 WL 711604 at *5 (“Personal and substantial involvement can be created through decision, disapproval, recommendation, the rendering of advice, investigation, or otherwise.”) (quoting United States v.
 Clark, 333 F. Supp.
 2d 789, 794 (E.D.
 Wis.
 2004)).